 We are called to do justice and love mercy.
 We are given the example of the Good Samaritan serving a victim in need no matter the stigmas attached.
 But how are we to do this amidst the complexities of the justice system?
-Gospel Justice Initiative calls churches across the nation to transform lives by serving both the spiritual and legal needs of the poor.
+Gospel Justice Initiative equips people across the nation to transform lives by serving both the spiritual and legal needs of the poor.

 “He has shown you, O mortal, what is good.
 And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God.”

 Regardless of your role, we are all called to act justly.
 But what does that look like for each of us individually?
 How can we practically help someone legally?
 Click the role below that best describes you, and find out how you can have kingdom impact by teaming with GJI.